RouteNet-Gauss: Hardware-Enhanced Network Modeling with Machine Learning

 Overall, comparing higher error metrics when predicting real traffic to those when predicting synthetic traffic shows that the former is harder to predict.
 RouteNet-G and OMNeT++ perform similarly, with the specifics depending on the target performance metric.
 While predicting the delay, RouteNet-G outperforms DES when predicting the average and median delay, reducing the MAPE by $86\%$ and the MAE by $55.87\%$.
 When predicting the high percentile delays, both methods offer similar performance, with RouteNet-G scoring better MAPE values but worse MAE values.
 Overall, we also see RouteNet-G's R\textsuperscript{2} scores are generally close to 0, while OMNeT++'s are high.
 Then, when predicting the jitter, OMNeT++ slightly yet consistently performs better than RouteNet-G: in terms of MAPE, for example, we see that OMNeT++ improves RouteNet-G's score by up to $35\%$ (when predicting the 90th percentile jitter, from $13.184\%$ MAPE to $8.505\%$).

 Altogether, the results show that RouteNet-G and OMNeT++ perform similarly, with differences mainly depending on the performance metric to predict.
 That being said, we must take into account that RouteNet-G can achieve these at a significantly lower computational cost.
 Note that OMNeT++, as a DES-based simulator, is expected to obtain at least the same or better accuracy as ML models trained with simulated data (e.g., DQN, Parsimon).
-This suggests that a comparison between RouteNet-G and one of these alternatives would be even more favorable towards RouteNet-G. Overall, the results show that the benefits of RouteNet-G and using a testbed network also extend to captured traffic traces.
+This suggests that a comparison between RouteNet-G and one of these alternatives would be even more favorable towards RouteNet-G. The results also show RouteNet-G regularly outperforming RouteNet-F across all performance metrics.
+Overall, the results show that the benefits of RouteNet-G and using a testbed network also extend to captured traffic traces.